mojitocoder/node_stream/README.md

 Using either `flowing mode` or `paused mode`, you can see the size of each data chunk (except the last one) to be `16384 Bytes` = `16KB`.

-7. Utility to copy a file.
+7. Utility to copy a file
 ```javascript
 const fs = require('fs')